-How to use Google Lens on your iPhone and iPad
+How to use Google Lens on your iPhone or iPad

-Despite this, you can still use Google Lens by installing either the Google or Google Photos app.
+Despite using an Apple handset, you can still use Google Lens by installing the Google, Chrome, or Google Photos app.

-How to use Google Lens in real-time on iPhone
+How to use Google Lens in Google app

-As mentioned, Google Photos does not allow real-time search, so if you want to use the app in real-time, you need to use Google Photos instead.
-Unfortunately, this feature is sadly not available for iPad users.
+As mentioned, Google Photos does not allow real-time search, so if you want to use the app in real time, you need to use Google Photos instead.
+Unfortunately, this feature is not available for iPad users.

 On the Google app, begin using Google Lens by tapping the camera icon beside the search bar.
 This redirects you to Google Lens.
 Tap Search with your camera → Enable camera.
 The Google app will ask for your permission to access the Camera app.
 Tap OK.